OpenCollarTeam/opencollarteam.github.io/docs/RLV.md

 Frequently used restrictions are on the same page as the macros.
 They include:
 * Hear: (single restriction) `@rcvchat` restricts wearer's ability to receive chat.
 * Talk: (single restriction) `@sendchat` restricts wearer's ability to send chat.
-* Touch: (single restriction) `touchworld` restricts wearer's ability to touch objects.
+* Touch: (single restriction) `@touchworld` restricts wearer's ability to touch rezzed objects and avatars.

 Macros include:
 * Dress:  Restricts the wearer's ability to add or remove attachments and clothing layers. [prefix] forbid dress / allow dress